 – Manage credit allowances

 – Track bank transactions

-Last but not the least, Bizom offers a one-stop solution with seamless integration between Bizom’s sales force automation (SFA), retail execution & merchandising applications, and cutting edge analytics.
-Such an integration allows brands a 360-degree view of their downstream supply chain and delivers actionable insights based on data, not guesswork.
+Last but not the least, Bizom offers a one-stop solution with seamless integration between Bizom’s sales force automation (SFA), retail execution & merchandising applications, and cutting-edge analytics.
+Such integration allows brands a 360-degree view of their downstream supply chain and delivers actionable insights based on data, not guesswork.